mitchvaux/Powershell-Stuff/readme.txt

 and also powershell keylogger

-For cybersecurity educational testing purposes only i am not responsible for miss use of these tools  ! !
+For cybersecurity educational testing purposes only i am not responsible for miss use of these tools please use responsibly ! !